fenago/katacoda-scenarios/generative-adversarial-networks/generative-adversarial-networks-chapter-05-01/steps/1/text.md

-How to Implement GAN Hacks to
-Train Stable Models
 Generative Adversarial Networks, or GANs, are challenging to train.
 This is because the architecture involves both a generator and a discriminator model that compete in a zero-sum game.
 It means that improvements to one model come at the cost of a degrading of performance